JEHOVAH'S WITNESS LAWYERS

 Houston Jehovah's Witness Abuse Lawyer

 It is a sad reality that some of the people you put the most trust in would take advantage of that sense of trust.
 Unfortunately, as we’ve seen recently, this is very often the case.
 Allegations of abuse within religious sects have been growing in number over the past few decades.
-One of these religions is that of Jehovah’s Witness.
+One of these religions is that of Jehovah’s Witnesses.
 If you or a loved one has been victim to abuse by a member or leader in the Jehovah’s Witness religion, you have a right to make your voice heard and receive compensation for your trauma.
-Our Houston abuse attorneys at Reich & Binstock can help you do that.
-Contact us today for a free consultation regarding your case.
+Our Houston Jehovah witness lawyers at Reich & Binstock can help you do that.
+Contact us today at 713-622-7271 or via our online intake form.

 What Do Jehovah’s Witnesses Believe?

 Jehovah’s Witnesses are a subset of Christianity with nearly 9 million members.
 They receive their teachings from a publication known as The Watchtower.
 Though Jehovah’s Witnesses are said to be a sect of Christianity, they do not share many of the same beliefs.
 Jehovah’s Witnesses do believe that the Bible is, for the most part, accurate.
 However, they also believe that a lot of parts of the Bible are simply metaphorical.

 Jehovah’s Witnesses do not believe in Hell, but they believe in Satan and claim he is currently in control of the current world.
 They also do not believe in the Trinity – that is, the Father, Son, and the Holy Spirit.
 Also, according to their religion, only 144,000 anointed people will go to Heaven in the End Times to rule alongside Jesus Christ.

 Is There a History of Jehovah’s Witness Sexual Abuse?